ebi-gene-expression-group/expression-atlas-curation-guide/pages/single_cell_externally_analysed.md

 * Which Ensembl reference version was used?
 Please provide genome build and annotation version.
 For example `hg38, Ensembl version 106`.
 * What tools (and versions) were used for mapping and quantification?
 For example `CellRanger version 1.0`
+* Please make sure a filtered, normalised and untransformed matrix included in the anndata object.
+Which one is it?
 * For each matrix present in the annData object (under .X, .raw.X and .layers):
     - Have cells been filtered out?
 By what criteria?
 (This is usually true, since the matrices in annData objects must all pertain to the same set of cells.
     - Have genes been filtered out?
 By what criteria?
 Where present, `.raw.X` may sometimes contain a matrix before any gene filtering has been applied.